syncfusion-content/blazor-docs/blazor/diagram/data-binding.md

         }
         node.Annotations = new DiagramObjectCollection<ShapeAnnotation>()
             {
-                // Annotation is created and stored in Annotations collection of Node. new ShapeAnnotation
+                // Annotation is created and stored in the Annotations collection of Node. new ShapeAnnotation
                 {
                     Content = content,